Semicolonstartingtexts/conversationhubstandards/standards.md

 Preferrings Of The User If The User Isn’t An Above Entity

+Preferrings Of The Current Family, Current Friends And Current Significant Other Of The User

 Preferrings Of The Other Users If The Other User Isn’t An Above Entity

 Role Hierarchy